syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

         //Create a new instance of DocIORenderer class. using (DocIORenderer render = new DocIORenderer())
         {
-            //Creating the memory stream for an image.
-            MemoryStream stream = new MemoryStream();
             //Convert chart to an image.
-            chart.SaveAsImage(stream);
+            using (Stream stream = chart.SaveAsImage())
+            {
                 //Save the stream as file in the device and invoke it for viewing.
                 Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("ChartToImage.jpeg", "image/jpeg", stream as MemoryStream);
+            }
         }
     }
 }